 - Third degree haemorrhoids have to be physically pushed back inside the anus after passing a bowel motion.
 They may be painful if they are large.

 - Fourth degree haemorrhoids are larger lumps that stick out of the anus permanently, and cannot be placed back inside.
-The blood inside these haemorrhoids may clot and become very painful.
+The blood inside these haemorrhoids may clot and the lumps can become very painful.